-“We’re honoured that the absolute best lineup of storytellers in the world — both in front of and behind the camera — are coming to Apple TV+,” said Eddy Cue, Apple’s senior vice president of Internet Software and Services, during the service’s launch on Monday 25th March.
+“We’re honoured that the absolute best lineup of storytellers in the world — both in front of and behind the camera — are coming to Apple TV+,” said Eddy Cue, Apple’s senior vice president of Internet Software and Services, during the service’s launch.

 The stars and creators behind Apple TV+’s original series.
 Seated (L to R): Ron Cephas Jones, Rob McElhenney, Brooklynn Prince, Michelle Dockery, Reese Witherspoon, Oprah Winfrey, J.J.
 Abrams, Jennifer Garner and Josh Gad.
 Standing (L to R): Brian Grazer, Jane Krakowski, Ewan McGregor, Jada Pinkett Smith, Joel Kinnaman, M. Night Shyamalan, Chris Evans, Brie Larson, Jennifer Aniston, Jason Momoa, Tim Cook, Hailee Steinfeld, Octavia Spencer, Jon M. Chu, Alfre Woodard, Rashida Jones, Kumail Nanjiani, Aaron Paul, Emily V. Gordon, Tim Robbins, Sara Bareilles, Aly Raisman and Leslie Odom, Jr. (Photographer: Art Streiber/courtesy of Apple)

 Original content however is only part of the picture.
 Apple is also upgrading its Apple TV app to offer a richer viewing experience, along with options to subscribe to even more content from external broadcasters.